oussema-fdhila/Portfolio/README.md

 ### NLP Specialization (Coursera)

 Completed a comprehensive specialization consisting of four courses:

--NLP with Sequence Models: Mastered **RNN**s, **GRU**s, **LSTM**s, and attention mechanisms.
+- NLP with Sequence Models: Mastered **RNN**s, **GRU**s, **LSTM**s, and attention mechanisms.
--NLP with Probabilistic Models: Focused on Hidden Markov Models and probabilistic language models.
+- NLP with Probabilistic Models: Focused on Hidden Markov Models and probabilistic language models.
--NLP with Classification and Vector Spaces: Studied text classification, embeddings, and sentiment analysis.
+- NLP with Classification and Vector Spaces: Studied text classification, embeddings, and sentiment analysis.
--NLP with Attention Models: Explored the Transformer architecture and its applications.
+- NLP with Attention Models: Explored the Transformer architecture and its applications.

 ![NLP Specialization](/assets/img/NLP Specialization.jpg)